Approximation, interpolation, and lifting on the unit ball

-In the setting of the above theorem, if, in addition, the lifting symbol $\vp$ is also in the ball algebra (that is, if $\vp \in \mathcal{SB}(\mathbb{B}^n)$), then we say that $X$ admits a lift to $\mathcal{SB}(\mathbb{B}^n)$.
+In the setting of the above theorem, if, in addition, the lifting symbol $\vp$ is also in $\mathcal{SB}(\mathbb{B}^n)$, then we say that $X$ admits a lift to $\mathcal{SB}(\mathbb{B}^n)$.
 Again, the following holds with a proof similar to that of Theorem \ref{lemma: lift ball 1}:

-\begin{corollary} Let $\clq$ be a quotient module of $H^2(\B^n)$, and let $X \in \clb_1(\clq)$ be a module map.
+\begin{corollary} Let $\clq$ be a quotient module of $H^2(\B^n)$, and let $X \in \clb(\clq)$ be a module map.
 Then $X$ admits a lift to $\mathcal{SB}(\mathbb{B}^n)$ if and only if there exists $\vp \in \mathcal{SB}(\mathbb{B}^n)$ such that

 Moreover, in this case $X$ lifts to $S_{\vp}$. \end{corollary}